 The NatureServe Climate Change Vulnerability Index translates research findings into useful guidelines that enable practitioners and policy-makers to identify emerging and anticipated threats to biodiversity.
 The tool also supports regional approaches and broader contexts thanks to its reliance on standardized data that extends across state boundaries.
 By enabling those responsible for managing lands to assess species’ relative vulnerability—as well as the relative importance of factors contributing to such assessments—the Index can help them prioritize management strategies for climate change adaptation and develop actions that increase the resilience of species to climate change.

 The Climate Change Vulnerability Index provides a rapid, cost-effective means of estimating a plant or animal species’ relative vulnerability to climate change.
 It combines readily accessible information on the natural history, distribution, and management with downscaled climate predictions from tools like Climate Wizard.
 The Index can be used for both rare and common plants and animals—an important factor given that overall conservation status has proven to be an unreliable proxy for vulnerability to climate change.

-The Index separates vulnerability into its two primary components: a species’ exposure to climate change within a particular assessment area and its inherent sensitivity to climate change.
-The tool then gauges 20 scientifically documented factors and indicators of these components, as well as documented responses to climate change where they exist.
-While the Index calculates anticipated increases or declines in populations of individual species, it also accommodates inherent uncertainties about how species respond within their ecological contexts.
+The Index separates vulnerability into its three primary components: a species’ exposure to climate change within a particular assessment area, its inherent sensitivity to climate change, and its capacity to adapt to change.
+The tool gauges 23 scientifically documented factors and indicators of these components, as well as documented responses to climate change where they exist.
+While the Index calculates the likelihood of declines in populations of individual species, it also accommodates inherent uncertainties about how species respond within their ecological contexts.